Lecrapouille/OpenGLCppWrapper/README.md

 ## What is OpenGLCppWrapper ?

 OpenGLCppWrapper is a C++11 wrapper API for writing OpenGL `Core Profile` applications in few lines of code.
-It hides for you the complexity of calling in the correct order OpenGL functions and passing correct parameters on them.
-You'll have just to deal with writing your OpenGL shaders (GLSL language), this API will compile them and instantiate class wrapping VBOs, textures.
-As a consequence, you just have to load your desired textures and fill data in VBOs (vertices position, texture coordinates, normals ..) and nothing more!
-This API manages automatically OpenGL object lifetime as well as of the transfer of modified CPU data (from your C++ space memory point of view) into GPU data (to graphics card memory point of view).
+This API, contrary to other C++ OpenGL API really uses object-oriented and does not just content to give a C++ flavor name to OpenGL routines.
+It hides for you the complexity of calling in the correct order OpenGL functions as well as passing correct parameters to them.
+You, as developper, will have just to deal with writing your OpenGL shaders (GLSL language) and the OpenGLCppWrapper will compile them and instantiate classes wrapping OpenGL VAOs, VBOs, textures.
+Then you will have just to write the code filling your 3d models by calling your desired textures and loading data for filling your VBOs (such as vertices position, texture coordinates, normals ..) and which and when 3D model to paint.
+Nothing more complex!
+This API also manages OpenGL object lifetime: it makes the transfer of "dirty" CPU data (from your C++ space memory point of view) to the graphics card memory (VBOs, textures).

 **Warning:** Do not confuse Core Profile OpenGL (>= 2.2) with Legacy OpenGL (<= 2.1).
 This API does not manage OpenGL Legacy but manages OpenGL version >= 3.0.

-**Warning:** This library is not a game engine but just an oriented object wrapper for OpenGL that can be used in a game engine.
-This API, contrary to other C++ OpenGL API really uses object-oriented and does not just content to give a C++ flavor name to OpenGL routines.
-It hides for you all the complexity!
+**Warning:** This library is not a game engine but just an oriented object wrapper for OpenGL that can be used for a game engine.

-## Why another C++ wrapper for OpenGL?

-Short answer: I disliked others API I found on Github!
-Long answer:

-* As a beginner of OpenGL Core, I always get confused by the order of creation/binding of OpenGL objects.
-With OpenGLCppWrapper, you'll do not have to really know what is OpenGL VBOs, VAOs, framebuffer, shader attributes, ... and in what order they have to be created or bound.
-What you probably prefer to deal with questions like: "what texture fit the best to my model?" or "What is the list of triangles for my model?" but certainly not low-level issue questions like "is mytexyure.jpg bound to GL_TEXTURE0 or GL_TEXTURE1 ?".

-* C++ APIs I saw on GitHub just give a C++ flavor'ish taste to OpenGL C functions.
-None of them have real class inheritance over OpenGL objects and encapsulate routines.
-As a consequence, you still have to deal with the correct order of calling routines.
-The only API demarking to others was [Glumpy](https://github.com/glumpy/glumpy) but written in Python.

-* OpenGLCppWrapper takes the opposite direction over OpenGL tutorials: it does not start with a list of triangles, to push them in VBOs and finish coding with shaders (and depending on which OpenGL version, uses or not a VAO).
-This API does the inverse: it starts from shaders and hides for you the generation of VBOs, attributes, uniforms, texture sampler.
-You have just to request from the shader program to create for you a new 3D object (aka VAO) that you have to init (VBOs, textures) with data you wanted: vertices, color, texture position.

-* As a consequence, the number of public interfaces of OpenGLCppWrapper is reduced as much as possible.
-Only OpenGL constants mandatory used in parameters of public methods are wrapped by C++ enum for using the strong type checking during the compilation of the project, avoiding to pass 'carrots' while 'potatoes' were expected.

-* This API does not only content to initialize VBOs during the init phase, but it also allows you to manipulate your 3D scene data during the run-time (meshes, color ...) from the CPU: the API will transmit automatically to the GPU all modified elements for their display.
-This is, of course, less performant that manipulating them from shaders code, but this offers you extra flexibility (for scientific tools for example).

-* As drawbacks, this API is less cache friendly than calling directly your OpenGL routines (lot of if-then-else, smart pointers and dynamic cast).
-This is the price of hiding the complexity and staying generic.

 ## How to use this API?
-Explained 'Hello-world' example
+An explained 'Hello-world' example

-Here is the pseudo-C++ code of what you will have to write for many of your 3D scenes.
-All [Examples and tutorials](https://github.com/Lecrapouille/OpenGLCppWrapper/blob/master/examples/README.md) included with this library follow this pseudo-code.
-You can compare the length of their code with any similar OpenGL tutorial.
+This section will treat on how to use this API.
+This is a small tutorial explaining the template for your projects.
+Indeed, the pseudo-C++ code shown in this tutorial will be the same for many of your 3D applications that you will make.
+As proof, I made numerous [examples](https://github.com/Lecrapouille/OpenGLCppWrapper/blob/master/examples/README.md) included with the code source of this library, which follow the pseudo-code of this tutorial.
+My examples are greatly inspired by several OpenGL tutorials found on the internet (see their README for credits).
+You can compare the length of the code.

-In this document, I consider that the reader knows the basic OpenGL code.
-There is nothing particularly difficult with this tutorial because everything is largely explained in the first section of any OpenGL tutorials findable on the internet.
+In this document, I consider that the reader has basic knowledge of modern OpenGL (which is my case).
+There is nothing particularly difficult with this tutorial because everything is already largely explained in the first chapters of any OpenGL tutorials foundable on the internet.

-Before showing C++ code with this API, we have to write a basic fragment and vertex shader (named `my_fragment_shader.glsl` and `my_vertex_shader.glsl`).
-As explained before, this API has been conceived to develop OpenGL applications by starting with their shaders.
+Before showing the C++ pseudo-code using OpenGLCppWrapper, we have, first, to write a basic fragment and vertex shader named `my_fragment_shader.glsl` and `my_vertex_shader.glsl`.
+OpenGLCppWrapper has been conceived to develop OpenGL applications by starting with their shaders and finish by filling VBOs.
+This is the opposite way of thinking compared to the way tutorials make you learn OpenGL.

 ##### my_fragment_shader.glsl:

-In this fragment shader, we simply pick the color of the texture (texel) and mix it with a uniform (global) color.
+In this fragment shader, we simply pick the color of the texture (texel) and mix it with a uniform color.
+Uniforms are kind of global variables, while `in` and `out` are the inputs and outputs of the OpenGL pipeline connecting shaders to framebuffers.

 ```
 01: #version 330 core